eerty1/Innowise-Covid-Data-Frontend/README.md

 ## Installation

-You are proposed to use Angular 12 and 14.15.0
+You are proposed to use Angular 12 and Node 14.15.0

 * git clone # Innowise-Covid-Data-Frontend